apakhbari/CheatSheets/Logging/ELK Stack/README.md

 ## Components

 ## Tips & Tricks
+- In Elastic world, data shipping tools stands for Beats and logstash and fleet client
 - ElasticSearch keeps logs in Json format (because of its key-value nature and searchability) then make it binary.
 COre of ElasticSearch is Apache Lucene
 - Elk is a SIEM system
 - What happens if volume of Input data (IOPS) is more than what is being processed by ElasticSearch, data is lost.
 If we don't have a cluster, then for buffering stuff we can use a cache/buffer server in front of Elastic.
 In this case we need a fast disk
 - defaul behaviour of elsatic cluster, for each index we have 1 primary shard and 1 replica shard
+- in elasticsearch default size of JVM heap size is half of ram on each node
 - never ever primary and replica are not in same node
+- A p12 file is CERT + Private_key
+- For getting more complete stuff on requested API calls from our elasticsearch, we need to add ` ?v ` (verbose) to end of our API call, for example ` curl -k -X GET --user anisa:123456 https://els1.fartakec.local:9200/_cat/nodes?v ` so we have headers of what metrics we have
+- Elastic reads 50% of an index's data from its primary shard and 50% of its data from replica shard so it is faster than a 100% read on a sigle node
+- in a 3 nodes cluster, if we lose 2 nodes then first of all some of our data is lost, but not all of it, then elastic make that 1 healthy node to read-only untill other nodes are back again
+- As long as cluster is up and we have a master node, no matter what node is down, whatever index we want, we can retrieve its data.
+By the time our cluster is not healthy and we don't have a master node, we can stll retrieve some data using API-calling our healthy nodes directly (not with cluster-scoped API-calls)
+- After failing a node, there is a time window that elastic needs to copy its replicated data on other nodes
+- Each shard is bind on a cpu core, so we have parallel querying
+- Monitoing disks I/O is important, since after a while disks are going to be slower, so when it hits a threshhold, we need to replace it with a new disk
+- In elasticsearch, a document never strips, so for example if we have more than 1 primary shards, then it is NOT acting like RAID0, like 1/3 of data being written on a shard and 1/3 of it on another shard and so on. more than one shard is good for loadbalancing documents between nodes, so if we have 3 primary shards our data is being loadbalanced on 3 different nodes and we don't have all of our indices on a single node.
+In this use case if we have 1 replica, then it means we have 1 replica for each primary shard, 6 shards in total
+- instead of using data shipping tools like Beats and logstash, we can use Fleet Server + fleet client (elastic agent on each machine) to collect metrics and logs.
+Kibana collect logs from fleet server.
+- If we create a user on an elasticsearhc node, we need to create it on other nodes, but we can use ` kibana_system ` user which has lots of permissions and will be synced across our elastic clusters and can be used for many workflows and we can ` /bin/reset_password ` to get its password

+## API Calls
+- ` es2.fartakec.local:9200/_cat/nodes?v `
+- ` es2.fartakec.local:9200/_cat/shards?v `

 ## Hands On